christianoestreich/blog/source/_posts/2012-02-02-grails-performance-framework.markdown

 <!-- more -->

+## Update 2/7/12

+I have made some slight changes to the framework and have updated this post and docs to illustrate the changes.
+More specifically I have moved the Result interface and Result inheritors into the src/groovy directory as domain object support isn't currently required and was causing a bit of an issue during jsonification.

 ## Detailed Description

 Using a web admin console, configured jobs can be submitted via ajax to a queue in jesque with a type (workerClass) and number of threads to run.
 A jesque worker will then pick up the queued jobs and spawn off a number of worker threads using executor.
 These threads will continue to run until the user then stops the job via the admin console.
 Stopping the job is essentially flipping an active flag for the job to false in the datastore ([redis][redis]).
 Ther results will be updated near-time on the screen using a custom ajax enabled jQuery widget that polls and aggregates the data from redis.
 These operations are extremely fast due to the speed of [redis][redis].

 The admin console provides the following functionality: